ntex-rs/ntex/README.md

 ## Usage

-Starting ntex v0.5 async runtime must be selected as a feature.
-Available options are `glommio`, `tokio` or `async-std`.
+ntex supports multiple async runtimes, runtime must be selected as a feature.
+Available options are `compio`, `tokio`, `glommio` or `async-std`.

 ```toml
 [dependencies]